Estimated reading time: 6 minutes

 Step 4

-Place jars in Fowlers kit or saucepan, making sure the jars aren’t touching.
-Fill the saucepan with water to cover the jars if possible, or at least 3/4 of the height of the jar.
+Place jars in a Fowlers kit or a saucepan, making sure the jars aren’t touching.
+Fill the saucepan with water to cover the jars if possible, or at least 3/4 of the height of the jars.

 Step 5